IBMDeveloperBNL/hlfabric-lab/README.md

 3. [Build the Smart Contract](#3-build-the-smart-contract)
 4. [Connecting all parts](#4-connecting-all-parts)

-## 1. Build a front-end in Node-RED
+## 1. Build a frontend in Node-RED
 Logon to IBM Cloud using the free account you just created.
 Next, click the 'Catalog' on the top bar (1) and then search for Node-RED (2).
 Finally, click on the starter kit Node-RED Starter.

 ![](./images/03-nodered-1.png)